A globe is shown with network icons (security, database & cloud), right aircraft carrier and ships.

 General Information

-A shutdown furlough (also called an emergency furlough) occurs when there is a lapse in appropriations, and may occur at the beginning of a fiscal year, if no funds have been appropriated for that year, or upon expiration of a continuing resolution, if a new continuing resolution or appropriations law is not
+A shutdown furlough (also called an emergency furlough) occurs when there is a lapse in appropriations, and may occur at the beginning of a fiscal year, if no funds have been appropriated for that year, or upon expiration of a continuing resolution, if a new continuing resolution or appropriations law is not passed.
+In a shutdown furlough, we would have to shut down any activities funded by annual appropriations that are not excepted by law.
+Typically, we will have very little to no lead time to plan and implement a shutdown furlough.

 Employees may be "exempt" from the shutdown furlough because they are not paid from annually appropriated funds [for example, Working Capital Funds for NIWC employees].